SgtLegoTown/CoreArena/README.md

 # CoreArena
 CoreArena is a premium quality Bukkit plugin that brings a whole new experience to your Minecraft server in the form of a monster fight arena.
 Its unique approach is determined by

-* a realistic physical engine allowing you to fully destroy arenas (differently) each time you play.
+* Realistic physical engine making arenas fully destroyable.
-* class upgrades and reward system based on a currency players receive while playing in the arena and that is stored outside the arena.
+* Class upgrades and reward system.
+Can by synchronized over MySQL (and across BungeeCord).
-* cleanly designed menus and powerful user interface in-game.
+* Well-made menus anda  powerful user interface in-game.
-* unique monster spawner options (each is clickable).
+* Unique monster spawner options (clickable using a GUI).
-* 5 minutes setup with point-visualization and user interactivity in-game without the need of accessing files.
+* 5 minutes setup with visual creation without complicated config files.
-* full automatization, no admin required on the server.
+* Fully automated, no admin required to manage games.

 You are welcome to read the **[CoreArena Wikipedia](https://github.com/kangarko/CoreArena/wiki)**, where you fill find tons of information about the installation, configuring and using this plugin.